Record Course of Events with Score-P¶

 Whether a profile and/or a trace is recorded, is specified by the environment variables

-and SCOREP_ENABLE_TRACING
+SCOREP_ENABLE_PROFILING and SCOREP_ENABLE_TRACING (see

 official Score-P documentation).